gionikola/spring2021_core_macro_lab/README.md

 ## Week 6

 This week's lab will cover:
+- A basic growth model;
+- Dynamic programming;
-- Solving neoclassical growth models using value function iteration.
+- Finding policy functions using value function iteration.

 The materials for this week can be found in the `week06` folder, which contains:
 - `lab06.ipynb` -- week 6 lab [notebook](https://nbviewer.jupyter.org/github/gionikola/spring2021_core_macro_lab/blob/main/week06/lab06.ipynb).